Environments

 Why this matters

-• It reduces accidental changes across stages
+• It reduces accidental changes across dev, staging, and production

 • It makes it easier to decide what to test and deploy next